andymac-2/notepad/_posts/2021-05-30-open_recursion.md

 console.log(memoFib(memoFib, 100));
 ```

+Passing a function to another function like this is denoted "continuation passing" in functional languages, which essentially means passing a callback function as an argument.

 We can perform a further simplification.
 Closures have access to themselves if we give them a name, so we shouldn't need to pass `self` to `self`.
 We can remove the `self` argument from `Fib` that way:

 ```typescript